dotnet/Nerdbank.GitVersioning/doc/nbgv-cli.md

 So your commit message is going to be this:

 ```
-Custom commit message pattern - Set version to '1.0' custom message
+Custom commit message pattern '1.0' custom message
 ```
-**Note:** You must consider that commit message pattern must contain only one {0} and valid commit message characters.
+**Note:** Must include {0} in the pattern to represent the version.

 ## Creating a version tag